New Manager Training Program

 - How to know if your team members trust you (i.e. key trust indicators)

-- Why is Self-awareness and emotional intelligence critical for your success as a new manager
+- Why is a growth mindset, self-awareness and emotional intelligence critical for your success as a new manager

 - Overview and why’s it’s one of the top two soft skills